-The deposition processes implemented in the MONARCH model are dry deposition, in-cloud grid-scale, and in-cloud subgrid-scale scavenging for gases and aerosols, and below cloud scavenging for aerosols only.
+The deposition processes implemented in the MONARCH model are dry deposition, in-cloud grid-scale, and in-cloud subgrid-scale scavenging for gases and aerosols and below cloud scavenging for aerosols only.

 For gases, the dry deposition scheme follows the classical deposition velocity analogy, enabling the calculation of deposition fluxes from airborne concentrations.
 The canopy resistance is simulated following Wesely (1989).
-The cloud-chemistry processes are included in the system considering both sub-grid and grid-scale processes following Byun and Ching (1999) and Foley et al. (2010).
+The cloud-chemistry processes are included in the system considering both the sub-grid and grid-scale scheme described in (Foley et al., 2010).
 The processes included are the scavenging, vertical mixing and wet-deposition.
 Only in-cloud scavenging is considered in the current implementation (Badia et al., 2017).

-Regarding aerosols, the parameterization of the aerosol dry deposition is based on Zhang et al. (2001) which includes simplified empirical parameterizations for the deposition processes of Brownian diffusion, impaction, interception and gravitational settling.
-Aerosol rebound at the surface is not taken into account due to limited knowledge of this process.
+Regarding aerosols, the parameterisation of the aerosol dry deposition is based on (Zhang et al., 2001) which includes simplified empirical parameterisations for the deposition processes of Brownian diffusion, impaction, interception and gravitational settling.
 Wet scavenging of aerosols by precipitation is computed separately for convective and grid-scale (stratiform) precipitation.
-It represents the most efficient process for the deposition of the smallest particles.
-The model includes parameterizations for in-cloud scavenging, and for below cloud scavenging.
-Detailed description of the schemes can be found in Pérez et al. (2011).
+The model includes parameterisations for in-cloud scavenging and for below cloud scavenging.
+Detailed description of the schemes can be found in (Pérez et al., 2011).